Lake County Substance Abuse Program - Waukegan Illinois

 Lake County Substance Abuse Program - Waukegan, IL

-Lake County Substance Abuse Program is treatment center located at 3004 Grand Avenue in the 60085 zip code in Waukegan, IL that offers medication assisted treatment for addiction.
+Lake County Substance Abuse Program is treatment center located at 3004 Grand Avenue in the 60085 zip code in Waukegan, IL that offers medication-assisted addiction treatment.
 It accepts adult women into its treatment service.
-Lake County Substance Abuse Program provides suboxone prescription, buprenorphine maintenance and methadone maintenance to adults and young adults.
-Some of the treatment approaches used by Lake County Substance Abuse Program consist of motivational interviewing, relapse prevention and matrix Model.
+Lake County Substance Abuse Program provides buprenorphine maintenance, methadone maintenance and relapse prevention from naltrexone to young adults and adults.
+Some of the treatment approaches used by Lake County Substance Abuse Program consist of motivational interviewing, cognitive behavioral therapy and relapse prevention.

 Address: 3004 Grand Avenue, Waukegan, IL 60085